Man taken to hospital after officer-involved shooting on Niles Cortland Road

 The Ohio BCI has been called to investigate an officer-involved shooting along Niles-Cortland Road NE.

-The road is closed to traffic as of Friday morning, with a large police presence in the area, including officers from Howland Township and Weathersfield on scene.
+The road was closed to traffic as of Friday morning, with a large police presence in the area, including officers from Howland Township and Weathersfield on scene, but has since reopened.

 Howland Township Police Chief Issued the following statement: